Purpose of this Privacy Notice

 We also have an ongoing duty to retain personal data so that we can make reasonable adjustments for consumers under the Equality Act 2010.
 This may affect, for example, a consumer’s preferred method of contact if they had a hearing impairment and/or what would be an appropriate award to make.

-In some circumstances you can ask us to delete your data: see Your rights under the GDPR for further information.
+In some circumstances you can ask us to delete your data: see Your rights under the Data Protection Law for further information.

 Third party links